Balinese Cat Grooming

 Balineses have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Balinese's coat healthy and help you bond with your cat.

-With a typical weight of 5-10 lbs and lifespan of 12-20 yrs, the Balinese requires thoughtful care tailored to their specific breed characteristics.
+5-10 lbs adult size, 12-20 yrs life expectancy — and the Balinese has a health and temperament footprint that is worth reading on its own terms.
 What makes the Balinese remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Brushing & Coat Care

 What makes the Balinese remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.
-Balineses with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Balinese do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 Bathing